Editor Interface Navigation

 History Components:

-- Created Versions (e.g., 0.1, 0.2): These are “snapshots” or manual save points that you have created.
-Each one represents a specific state of your project at a given moment.
+- Created Versions (e.g., 0.1, 0.2): These are “snapshots” or manual save points you have created.
+Each represents a specific state of your project at a given time.

 0.1is deployed, while0.2is not.